 There's no one to inform about their little arrangement.
 Because, well, how could he?

-He cannot even look the King in the eye, for the fear that somehow, the shame would shine through.
-Telling that his advisor had done exactly what he'd advised him against.
+He cannot even look the King in the eye, for the fear that somehow the shame would shine through.
+Telling him his advisor had done exactly what he'd advised against.